-Please provide a clear description of the information you are requesting including, dates, departments and/or any additional information which will enable us to locate it (continue on a

-separate sheet if required).

-4. Fee

-exc we may refuse to a act on it, or charge a r ound to be repetitive or easonable fee which takes into notified before a request is

-5. Proof of identity/con sent

-Ple ase send us copies of t wo documents that prove who you are.

-On e must be photographic : (such as a valid pa assport or driving licer nce) and;

-On e must prove your curre ent address (such a is a recent electricity b oill, or council tax bill).

-Alternatively if you are in regular contact with the school, you may wish to arrange an appointment to confirm identification in person.
-However, proof of address will be required regardless unless collection of information will be in person also.

-Ple ase tick either:-

-The information reques ted is about myself

-years of age.
-(Please name the child is older than 1 competency which is not consent may still be received am representing another addition to the required entification and writtens.) ote that whilst we gate years of age, the ot restricted to age. quired) her individual ed identification out a permission from their information. penerally only require to Data Protection Act read Therefore in exception the details above, please so the person that the info equires us to assess nal circumstances,

-6. 6.
-Declaration

-I am the person named in section one of this form and the information I have supplied is accurate.
-I am asking for personal information held by the school about me / the named person under the provisions of Section 7 and am aware that the unlawful obtaining of persor data is an offence under Section 55 of the Data Protection Act 1998.

-S Signed: Date:

-Print:

-Office use

-Ì Received date Reference

-ID required/received Received by

-Fee Proof of address
+Please provide a clear description of the information you are requesting including, dates, departments and/or any additional information which will enable us to locate it (continue on a separate sheet if required ).
+4. Fee Information will be provide excessive.
+In this instance account administrative cosprocessed. we may refuse to a ict on it, or cha rge a re easonable fee w hich takes into 5.
+Proof of identity/con sent Please send us copies of two documents that prove who you ı are.
+One must be photographic c (such as a valid pa assport or drivir ng licen ce) and; One must prove your curre ent address (such a s a recent elec tricity bi ill, or council tax bill).
+Alternatively if you are in r to confirm identification in collection of information w person.
+However, p roof of address Please tick either:- ☐ The information reques sted is about myself. ☐ I am the parent/guardia years of age.
+(Please reference the child is older than 1 competency which is necessary consent may still be reference.) ☐ I am representing another identification and writte that we can give you the need to verify authentice. note that whilst we g 2 years of age, the ot restricted to age. quired) ner individual red identification out n permission from their information.
+Plea enerally only re Data Protection Therefore in ex lined above, plane person that equire the Act reconstruction Ac heir written consequires us to assequires us to assequent constance and us one formermation is about sent if sess es, of t, saying 6.
+Declaration I am the person named accurate.
+I am asking for person under the provis data is an offence unde r personal informati ions of Section 7 an on held by the d am aware th school at the u about me / the r inlawful obtainin named Signed: D ate: Print: .
+Office use Received date ID required/received Reference Received by